Alfonsina Bueno

-Alfonsina Bueno Ester (1915–1979) was a Spanish activist who joined the French Resistance in 1941 and became part of the Ponzán group.
+Alfonsina Bueno Vela (1915–1979) was a Spanish activist who joined the French Resistance in 1941 and became part of the Ponzán group.
 With her husband Josep Ester i Borràs and daughter Angelina she ran a house helping airmen on escape lines.
 After being arrested by the Gestapo, she was deported to Ravensbrück concentration camp in Germany, under the Nacht und Nebel directive.
 Nazi doctors performed medical experiments upon her without her consent.
 Bueno's work in the resistance movement was celebrated by the British, French and US governments.

 Early life

-Bueno was born on 26 January 1915 in Moros, Zaragoza, in Spain.
+Bueno was born on 26 January 1915 in Moros, in Aragon.
 Her family moved to Berga when she was young.
 She found employment in a spinning mill where she met her husband Josep Ester Borràs, an anarchist from Lleida.
 Together they had one child.